 Take a look at the more detailed information below.
 If you aren't sure which type of funding is right for your business or community group, or you just want advice or a chat, we're always here to help.
 Why not call 0330 355 1000 or email email@example.com and we will find the right person for what you need.

 Are you a group or individual with innovative plans to make a difference in our neighbourhoods?
-This can be making the best of local resources or public spaces, addressing environmental issues, helping improve people’s wellbeing or starting a local business.
+This can be making the best of local resources or public spaces, addressing environmental issues or helping improve people’s wellbeing.
 We want everyone in our communities to have the opportunity to access positive activities that promote health and wellbeing, bring the community together and help reduce loneliness and isolation.

 Applications are assessed internally for shortlisting and are judged on how well the project aligns with One Manchester's vision, whether the project is sustainable and how well the project demonstrates social innovation.
 You must be available for the appropriate date to pitch should your project get shortlisted.